Accept What Is

 The first pillar of radical acceptance is recognizing that reality exists independently of our desires, preferences, or expectations.

-Life unfolds moment by moment, bringing with it both joy and sorrow, triumph and loss.
-These moments are often beyond our control—but our response to them is not.
-When we resist what is, we create inner conflict, tension, and suffering.
-Denial, avoidance, and wishing things were different only serve to magnify our pain.
+Life unfolds moment by moment, bringing joy and sorrow, triumph and loss.
+These moments are often beyond our control, but our response is not.
+We create inner conflict, tension, and suffering when we resist what is.
+Denial, avoidance, and wishing things were different only magnify our pain.

 This is true in all areas of life: